uscensusbureau/fismatic/research.md

 - Only possible for a machine learning-driven system to give feedback that's "you're like the other SSPs out there, or not
 - High effort for low value, relative to other options

-## Surface SSP/control examples

-The highest-cited need from interviewees was having approved/good examples to draw from for inspiration/clarification, if not copying from directly.
-These examples can be hand-picked, purpose-written, or drawn dynamically from a larger set (perhaps from similar systems?).

-Pros:

-- The highest-cited request from interviewees
-- A step along the way to automated feedback and surfacing inheritable systems
-- MVP possible without writing any code

-Cons:

-- SSPs being considered sensitive likely an obstacle to making their controls broadly accessible
-- May require manual control selection/review/scrubbing

 ## Surface inheritable systems/controls

 Agencies have platforms and other General Support Systems (GSS's) that can be leveraged by program teams to reduce their technical and compliance burden.
 These providers, along with their compliance information, can be surfaced and more strongly encouraged.